 This is a basalt flow that pushed up through a large fissure in the earth's crust.
 As this massive flow cooled, it began to shrink and formed the vertical fractures you see here.
 This process is called columnar jointing.
 With time, these columns of rock fracture again but this time horizontally leaving large blocks.
 Eventually, the blocks break away and tumble to the valley below.
 This is pretty much a text book example of columnar jointed basalt.

-These pictures show both the columnar (vertical) joints and the horizontal fractures on the top part of these columnar joints.
+This shows both the columnar (vertical) joints and the horizontal fractures on the top part of these columnar joints.
+The size of the columns depends somewhat on the rate of cooling;

 very rapid cooling may result in very small columns, while slow cooling